-JB Chemicals shares: Torrent Pharma makes open offer for 26% stake, sets price at 9% discount - BusinessToday
+JB Chemicals shares: Torrent Pharma to make open offer for 26% stake at Rs 1,639.18 apiece - BusinessToday

-Torrent Pharmaceuticals Ltd on Monday announced an open offer to acquire up to 4,17,45,264 shares in JB Chemicals & Pharmaceuticals Ltd, representing 26 per cent stake for a total consideration of Rs 6,842.80 crore, assuming full acceptance.
-The open offer was made at a price of Rs 1,639.18 apiece, determined in accordance with Regulations 8(1) and 8(2) of the SEBI (SAST) Regulations.
+Torrent Pharmaceuticals Ltd informed stock exchange BSE and NSE that it would come out with an open offer to acquire up to 4,17,45,264 shares in JB Chemicals & Pharmaceuticals Ltd, representing 26 per cent stake for a total consideration of Rs 6,842.80 crore, assuming full acceptance.
+The open offer would be made at a price of Rs 1,639.18 apiece, determined in accordance with Regulations 8(1) and 8(2) of the SEBI (SAST) Regulations.

 This was at 8.90 per cent discount to Friday's closing price of Rs 1,799.35 apiece on BSE for JB Chemicals.